yayaa/MapHelper/README.md

 =========

 While using Google Maps v2 you need to handle lots of staff, such as
-  * if google play services is available or not
+  * if Google Play Services are available or not
   * is openGL version is compatible or not
   * SupportMapFragment getMap returns null